 I saw tears on Tadashi’s frightened face, and my heart broke for him.
 This was a light that was not to be extinguished.
 A joy that was not to be sacrificed.
 Not while I still draw breath.

 I replied, “I am not from here, and I know not of any blood gods that need or deserve our tribute.
-But I cannot let you pass.
+But I′m afraid that I cannot let you pass.
 Please, untie these good people and leave as you came.”

 Taking a secretive hold of their swords, the other soldiers crept forward.
 “There can be no negotiations here.
-You will step side…or will meet your maker, right where you stand.”
+You will step aside…or will meet your maker, right where you stand.”

 “And if we refuse?”
 The lead soldier asked.

 “Then it is up to fate to determine your further passage.
-And we’ll see just how powerful these ‘blood gods’ of yours really are…”
+And we’ll see just how powerful these ‘blood gods’ of yours truly are…”

 There was a silent wind that passed between us.
 I had no intention of causing bloodshed.
 But they made their decision…and for the first time since I slayed my own brother…the gleam of my blade came to light.

 The first soldier bolted forward with his sword held high.
-And with a single spin, and a lower strike…my sword sliced right through him.
+And with a single spin, a lower strike…my sword sliced right through his center.
 Flesh, muscle, tissue, bone.
 He ran a few steps behind me, but I held my pose.
 It was only his shadow, stretched out on the ground before me that let me know the dreadful outcome.
 I watched as my blade had cut his shadow clear in half.
-And his legs and chest fell into two different pieces on the road below.
+Dripping with his life essence as his legs and chest fell into two different pieces on the road.

 An order was shouted, and four or five men attacked me at once.
 My muscle memory was much more advanced than anything that they could have ever prepared for.
 Limbs were easily severed from their host without resistance.
 My sword was one of the finest blades ever engineered by human hands.
 The flesh stood no chance against it.

 I blocked each strike, slicing deep into my enemy without mercy.
-My mind was clear, and the spirit of a dragon took control.
+My mind was clear, and the spirit of a dragon took control of my skillful attacks.
 Taking on three soldiers at once proved easy.
 Without the intimidation, their skills with a sword were mediocre at best.
 The last one to face me, I used a backslash to cut clean through one leg and more than half way through the second, then piercing him through the chest before he even hit the ground.
-I pinned him to the dirt…waiting for the life to leave his unexpecting eyes…and withdrew my sword again.
+I pinned him to the dirt…waiting for the life to leave his frightened eyes…and withdrew my sword again.
 Angling it for another attack, if the others felt they would be brave enough to try.

 I watched as the others ran off into the night, fearing that they would meet the same fate as their companions.
 Leaving their precious ‘cargo’ behind.

 Whispers from the dazzled crowd surrounded me.
-I felt an intense sense of sorrow as I, once again, saw my blade dripping with blood.
+I felt an intense sense of sorrow as I, once again, saw my blade drenched in blood.

 I did not want this.

-I lowered my head in respect to my fallen enemies, and it was then that I saw Tadashi being cut loose from his restraints.
-The first thing he did was run over to embrace me as hard as his young arms would allow, squeezing the breath from my lungs as he overflowed with gratitude.
+I lowered my head in respect to the loss of my fallen enemies, and it was then that I saw Tadashi being cut loose from his restraints.
+The first thing he did was to run over to embrace me as hard as his young arms would allow, squeezing the breath from my lungs as he overflowed with gratitude.

 I heard the people around me talking, and they said things like…